mtdvlpr/jw-meeting-media-fetcher/CONTRIBUTING.md

 yarn set version stable
 ```

+If you have installed the `Vetur` VS Code extension, disable it for this workspace.
+Next, make sure the `Volar` VS Code extension is installed, and enable `Take Over Mode`.
+[See this article](https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode) for more information.

 Once you have done that, you are ready to contribute!
 Fork this repository, clone it, and when you have something to contribute, you can create a Pull Request on GitHub.

 ### Build Setup